Call Button

 What causes Cervicogenic Headaches?

-Current evidence would suggest that an acute injury or dysfunction to neck can cause pain to be referred to the head.
+Current evidence would suggest that an acute injury or dysfunction to the neck can cause pain to be referred to the head.
 This may have been a result of a sudden neck injury such as a fall, whiplash from motor vehicle accident, blow or strike to head or similar injury.
 All injuries are multi faceted, and some may not have an exact incident and may be due to multiple factors.
-In this case, it may be due to repetitive strain injury (RSI) from either occupation, sport, sleeping in awkward position or prolonged sitting posture.
+In this case, it may be due to repetitive strain injury (RSI) from either occupation, sport, sleeping in an awkward position or prolonged sitting posture.

-Prolonged forehead posture can place tremendous strain on neck muscles, ligaments, joints and nerves.
+Prolonged forward head posture can place tremendous strain on neck muscles, ligaments, joints and nerves.
 A prime example of this is office-type workers adopting a prolonged poor posture without changing their position frequently, or people using their phone, book or computer with their head leaning forwards and adopting a poor posture position.
-Similarly tradespeople, such as painters, plasterers, builders and electricians, also run the risk of developing cervicogenic headache if they constantly work above their heads or looking down for long periods of time.
+Similarly tradespeople, such as painters, plasterers, builders and electricians, also run the risk of developing a cervicogenic headache if they constantly work above their heads or looking down for long periods of time.
 It should be noted that these activities are not dangerous, however, if done for long periods without changing positions can lead to RSI type injuries.
 These can all cause repetitive strain injury (RSI) to the neck and, overtime, develop into a cervicogenic headache.

 About The Assessment Stage